njerikungu/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c Prints use puts function
 5-printf.c Prints using the printf function
-6-size.c Prints the size of the various data types on computer it is compiled and run on
+6-size.c Prints the size of the various data types on computer it is compiled and run on 100-intel Script generating the assembly code (Intel syntax) of a C code and saves iit in an output file